• SEO

 • Build genuine relationships with micro-influencers by engaging with their content and offering value.

-• Use influencer marketing campaigns to promote your offering and increase brand awareness.
+• Use influencer marketingcampaigns to promote your offering and increase brand awareness.

 Trend 4 - Incorporating AI And Automation